FutureGoldenBuddha/simple-GA4-cookie-consent-banner/README.md

 So let's see how I managed to have it working without google tag manager (Yes, this banner is that cool!!!).

-First things first: include Adsense and Analytics tags in the head section of your website index file (and other landing pages too):
+First things first: include Adsense and Analytics tags in the head section of your website index file (and other landing pages too).
+IMPORTANT
-NOTE 1: don't forget to include the respective cookiecategory in the script tags in order for the banner to keep track on the cookie settings after each update from the user.
+NOTE: don't forget to include the respective cookiecategory in the script tags in order for the banner to keep track on the cookie settings after each update from the user.
 ```
 <head>
 	<!-- adsense -->